The BowWow Times

 Official Newsletter of ARF

-WEB SITE: Dwight Phillips has worked hard to get our web site up and running.
+This is the fifth edition of the Newsletter that we hope to send out periodically to those interested in the activities of the Association of Retired Faculty of MSU WEBSITE: Dwight Phillips has worked hard to get our web site up and running.
 To get to it, go to www.montana.edu/retired.
 Located at this web site are some added links to items of interest to our group and to retirees in general.
 They are all on the “Links” page of our web site.
 The first, under current items of interest, is to a publication that talks about retiree centers on university campuses and the role they can play.
 Two other links are further down the page under the section “links to retired faculty organizations” and include new links to the UC Berkeley Retirement center.
 The other link is to the Rutgers Retirement group which is unique in that it seems to have links to a lot of advice on end-of-life issues, like wills, obituaries, planning, etc. The FY2010 ARF annual report is available from a link on the home page.
+Check out the Legislative Report page for links to bills of potential importance to retired faculty that are being considered by the 2011 MT Legislature.

 UPCOMING CAPSTONE LECTURES